arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 ### The Opta™ Receiver Sketch

 The receiver has the same configuration as the sender.
-Although, since it needs to trigger the relays with their corresponding status LEDs based on the received data, it also configures the relays, and built-in LEDs and their states handled in an array with other flags:
+Although, since it needs to trigger the relays with their corresponding status LEDs based on the received data, it also configures the relays, built-in LEDs, and their statuses:

 ```arduino
 int idx{ 0 };